This website is best viewed on a PC.

 Note: We absolutely do not condone breeding just for color!

 The Merle aka Dapple is a pattern and not a color in a dog's coat, and is usually a solid base color (black or red/brown) with lighter blue/gray or reddish patches, giving a watercolor effect, and an uneven speckled or mottled appearance.

 Merle is carried by a genetical change in the Silver-Gene (SILV, Pmel17).
-This is a mobile genetical element (Retrotransposon), that lays within the SILV-Gene and interrupts its functionality.
+This is a mobile genetical element (Retrotransposon), which lies within the SILV-Gene and interrupts its functionality.
 The merle color responsible for the defect SILV-Gene is named with M while the normal SILV-Gene is named with m.
 The merle originates in dogs that carry this mutant version of a SILV-Gene heterozygous (Mm).
 The defect SILV-Gene (M) shows an imperfectly dominant heredity.